Amid crises, rural roots anchor Southern Baptists’ president

 Barber greeted children who came to see the animals, used clippers to help Sarah shave Iris and periodically shoveled manure into a garbage can.

 He also enjoyed a friendly chat with rancher Joni Brewer about the miniature Hereford cows her family brought to the show.
-Brewer attends First Baptist Church of Trenton, about 20 miles north of Farmersville, but she had no clue that the man she was talking to was the new leader of the SBC.
+Brewer attends a Southern Baptist church, but she had no clue that the man she was talking to was the new leader of the SBC.

 “I live out in the country,” she said, “so you don’t always see all of those things.”